Bus Pirate

 The Bus Pirate is a universal bus interface device designed for programming, debugging, and analyzing microcontrollers and other ICs.
 It was developed as an open-source hardware and software project.

 Overview

 The Bus Pirate was designed for debugging, prototyping, and analysing "new or unknown chips".
 Using a Bus Pirate, a developer can use a serial terminal to interface with a device, via such hardware protocols as SPI, I2C and 1-Wire.

 The Bus Pirate is capable of programming low-end microcontrollers, such as Atmel AVRs and Microchip PICs.
-Programming using more advanced protocols such as JTAG and SWD is possible, but is discouraged due to hardware speed limitations.
+Programming using more advanced protocols such as JTAG and SWD is possible but limited due to hardware speed.
+Support for JTAG version 5 is in progress.